Genziary/wloczki-warmii/README.md

 ## Mail Handling ✉️

 The project uses MailDev to handle email notifications during development. \
-**Web interface** is accessible at at http://localhost:1080, providing a clear preview of all sent emails for testing purposes.
+**Web interface** is accessible at http://localhost:1080, providing a clear preview of all sent emails for testing purposes.

 ## Team members 🫂